Photography Evening Classes

 Course content

-The main aim of the recreational introduction to photography course is to introduce complete beginners to photographic processes and techniques.
+The main aim of the recreational introduction to photography course is to introduce beginners to photographic processes and techniques and further the skills of those at an intermediate level.
 Through a range of workshops, group critiques and experimental processes, learners will develop a range of skills which include both contemporary – digital and historic – analogue processes and techniques.
 By exploring a range of processes and techniques through the course, learners’ final aim will be to produce a portfolio of 10 images which show a high level of diverse photographic skills.
 As a summative assessment piece, the portfolio will become a tool for learners’ progression.
 For example, their final portfolio can be used during interview processes to progress onto higher level courses or maybe to showcase their work to potential clients.
 A portfolio is a key tool for all photographers, in which they can showcase their strongest images, experience and demonstrate their vast range skills.

 The 10 weeks of workshops would include –